mmmmdonuts/Networks-and-Random-Processes/README.md

 # Networks-and-Random-Processes

 Notebooks will be uploaded for each support class.
+For Latex, I recommend you to use Overleaf (particularly useful for RSG as can have multiple people working on the same document at the same time): [https://www.overleaf.com/](https://www.overleaf.com/)

 These will provide useful hints and tips for the assignments.

 https://www.gitkraken.com/ - check this out!